stevehjohn/Epsilon/README.md

 - Terrain edges to account for the height normalisation step
 - LAVA!!!
 - Minor sky bug
-- Stars to account for map rotation :(
 - Water bug

 ## Controls